proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

     true

 Indeed, it holds.
-PropEr ran 100 tests, which is the default number of tests to run, generating one list of integers at a time, and checked that whether the property was true for them.
+PropEr ran 100 tests, which is the default number of tests to run, generating one list of integers at a time, and checked whether the property was true for them.

 We can actually test a particular property any number of times we wish: